inlab-geo/espresso/README.md

 ```

-Which values are set is highly problem-specific and we suggest to use 'help(tp)' or 'dir(tp)' to quickly see what is available.
+The set values are set is highly problem-specific and we suggest to use 'help(tp)' or 'dir(tp)' to quickly see what is available.
 Alternatively, consult the Inversion Test Suite Documentation (later).